Elaine DePrince: Adoption of daughters

 The DePrinces eventually accepted a modest settlement.
-They decided to honor their late son Michael's wish to adopt a child from a war-torn country in Africa.
+They decided to honor their son Michael's desire to adopt a child from Africa.
 In 1999, Elaine took a leave of absence from law school to go to Sierra Leone.
-The DePrinces initially planned to adopt one girl named Mabinty, now known as Mia Mabinty DePrince.
-When the adoption agency told Elaine that there was another girl named Mabinty, who had been refused by 12 other families due to a skin pigmentation condition called vitiligo, she knew immediately that she wanted to adopt her as well.
+The DePrinces initially planned to adopt one girl named Mabinty, who was then renamed Mia Mabinty DePrince.
+When the adoption agency told Elaine that there was another girl named Mabinty, who had been refused by twelve other families due to a skin pigmentation condition called vitiligo, she knew immediately that she wanted to adopt her as well.
 She called the second girl Michaela, in memory of Michael.
 In 2001, the DePrinces adopted a third girl they called Mariel, after her first adoptive mother could no longer care for her.
 In 2003, they adopted a fourth girl, a teenager from Liberia.
 The family eventually adopted six girls from West Africa, DePrince said, "because the need was so great".

 In total, Elaine and Charles DePrince raised eleven children, including nine who were adopted.
 They lived for many years in Cherry Hill, New Jersey.
 In 2006, the family moved to Vermont, where Elaine and Charles had lived as newlyweds, to escape the painful reminders of their sons who died.
 They later moved to Manhattan, after Michaela accepted a scholarship to the American Ballet Theatre's Jacqueline Kennedy Onassis School.